Meet the Team

 Amanda Chitsey is the current president of Three Wishes for Ruby's Residents.
+Amanda is geriatric nurse practitioner and has spent over 25 years caring for nursing home seniors at the bedside.
+Amanda is a mother of 3, wife, small business owner, author, philanthropist and avid advocate for senior citizens.
+Amanda works alongside her daughter, Ruby Chitsey, and their collective goal is to brighten the days of seniors in long-term care.
 Amanda is a graduate of the Medical University of South Carolina with a double major in Geriatrics and Adult Health.
 She completed her training at the Medical University Hospital in Charleston, SC with a specialty in Geriatrics before moving to a private practice in Arkansas.
 Amanda has been a champion for elder rights for over a quarter of a century.
-She is an author and national speaker.
-Amanda works hard to combat childhood bullying and to promote mental health and suicide awareness for youth.
-Amanda is an expert in her field and continues to be a primary care provider for nursing home residents in rural Arkansas.

 Lynda Barnard MEd

 Lynda has a Master's in Elementary Education and has over 26 years experience as a kindergarten teacher in the Georgia Public School System.
 Lynda is a tireless leader in the field of education and brings an enormous amount of knowledge to our team.
 We value our relationship with fellow educators and Lynda helps us cultivate these relationships in our community and beyond.

 Lynda is also one of our amazing senior citizen board members.
 Her insight on aging, ageism and geriatrics is paramount to what we do and how we view the world around us.

 Lynda works closely with our CPA, Doshier and Associates, to provide oversight, transparency and to ensure fiscal responsibility.

 Dr Chu is a well-respected physician in our community with decades of experience serving seniors in living in the long-term care setting.